Privacy Policy

 This policy applies to:

-• Staff members and authorised representatives of our client and prospective client organisations (primarily law firms) whose details are provided to us by their organisation or obtained by us in the context of our services.
+- Staff members and authorised representatives of our client and prospective client organisations whose details are provided to us by their organisation or obtained by us in the context of our services.

-This policy does not cover personal data we process strictly as a processor on behalf of clients (for example, where we access client systems or environments under a services agreement).
+This policy does not cover personal data we process strictly as a processor on behalf of clients — for example, where we access client systems or environments under an Agreement.
 In such cases, we act according to the client’s instructions and the relevant data processing agreement.
-See also Section 2A (Processing of Client Data) for further details of our processor role and how we handle your client, case, and accounting information during service delivery.
+See section 2A for further details of our processor role.

-• Nature and categories of Client Data: matter files, case metadata, contact and party details, documents and communications, time recording, billing and accounting records, ledgers, invoices, bank reconciliation data, document templates, configuration settings, and usage/audit logs generated within supported systems.
+- Nature and categories of Client Data: matter files, case metadata, contact and party details, documents and communications, time recording, billing and accounting records, ledgers, invoices, bank reconciliation data, document templates, configuration settings, and usage and audit logs generated within supported systems.
 Client Data may include special category data and criminal offence data where you lawfully process such data in your systems.

-• Purpose and instructions: We process Client Data solely to deliver our services (including implementation, configuration, migration, training, testing, troubleshooting, support and related administrative tasks) and strictly on your documented instructions, including instructions contained in our services agreement, statements of work, tickets and written communications.
-Where Client Data includes special category or criminal offence data, your organisation is responsible for identifying a valid condition under Article 9 or Article 10 (and any Schedule 1 appropriate policy document).
+- Purpose and instructions: We process Client Data solely to deliver our services (including implementation, configuration, migration, training, testing, troubleshooting, support, and related administrative tasks) and strictly on your documented instructions, including those in our Agreement, statements of work, tickets, and written communications.
+Where Client Data includes special category or criminal offence data, your organisation is responsible for identifying a valid condition under Article 9 or Article 10 UK GDPR.
 We will process such data only on your documented instructions and with appropriate safeguards.

-• Confidentiality and access controls: Access to Client Data is restricted to personnel and sub-contractors who require it for service delivery and are bound by confidentiality obligations.
+- Confidentiality and access controls: Access to Client Data is restricted to personnel and sub-contractors who require it for service delivery and who are bound by confidentiality obligations.
 Access is logged and limited on a least-privilege basis.

-• Return and deletion: Upon conclusion of services or on your written request, we will return or delete Client Data in our possession within a reasonable period, subject to any legal obligations to retain limited records and subject to Section 9 on retention of our own service records.
+- Return and deletion: Upon conclusion of services or on your written request, we will return or delete Client Data in our possession within a reasonable period, subject to any legal obligations to retain limited records (see section 9).
 Backups and archives will be overwritten in line with standard cycles.

 3. Categories of Personal Data Collected